 Longevity - Don't Only Consider Beginner's Pottery Wheels

 If you are buying your first potter's wheel, it may seem appropriate to get a "beginner's" wheel.
-I would argue against this approach, however.
-I believe it is wiser to take a long-term approach to this important purchase.
+However, if you're looking to make pottery a real part of your life you might want to spend more money on the wheel upfront.

 The reason for this is that your wheel will last a very long time.
 With proper maintenance, an electric wheel can last a decade or more and a kickwheel can last a lifetime.